Nuclear an unnecessary gamble for Kentucky

 Again in this legislative session, the Kentucky Senate has passed a bill to lift the ban on building nuclear power plants in the commonwealth.
 Some in the Senate have argued that nuclear power might need to be part of the solution to the global climate crisis.

 No one can deny the allure of nuclear power; it plays on our basic human instinct to want something for nothing.
-Imagine just putting a little of this magical stuff (uranium) in a power plant, and you get out an almost limitless amount of electricity.
+Imagine just putting a little of this magical stuff (uranium) in a power plant, and you get out an almost limitless amount of electricity as the promise of nuclear energy is often described today.

 Sounds great, yet when something sounds too good to be true, it usually is, and nuclear power is no exception to this rule.

-We have the advantage of not needing to rely upon promises from nuclear proponents and equipment manufacturers, since we have the experience of the first wave of nuclear power plants built 30 to 40 years ago.
+We have the advantage of not needing to rely upon promises from nuclear proponents and equipment manufacturers, as headlines about a nuclear energy revival keep appearing, since we have the experience of the first wave of nuclear power plants built 30 to 40 years ago.

 We are told by proponents that in the last 30 years, the problems of safety and waste disposal have been solved.
-Yet little has changed; we still don't have, in this country, a permanent way to either store or reprocess waste.
+Yet little has changed; we still don't have, in this country, a permanent way to either store or reprocess nuclear waste on a national basis.
 And spent nuclear fuel is being stored indefinitely at the existing power plant sites.

 While proponents claim nuclear energy has an excellent safety record, the health effects on workers involved in the mining, milling and gaseous diffusion used to upgrade the uranium are well-documented and significant.
 And just recently, we learned that cancer-causing tritium was leaking from a large number of nuclear plants around the country.